vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ## Build the integration flow

-For the integration flow, we want to translate an incoming HTTP call into an RFC call.
-Here are the steps to do so:
+Our integration flow needs to translate an incoming HTTP call into an RFC call.
+Here's an overview of the steps it takes:

 1. Configure the incoming HTTP call.
 2. Prepare the XML for the RFC call.